Biking and Yoga: Two Complementary Practices

 So What Does Yoga Have to Do With Biking, A Dude?

 I’m glad you asked.
 I’ll tell you: Everything, and nothing.
 Although yoga’s been around for centuries and bicycles are a relatively newer invention, each practice benefits and complements the other.
 The concentration, balance, discipline, relaxation, flexibility and breath control of yoga are obvious benefits to a cyclist.
 The aerobic exercise of biking helps build strength, reflexes, and tenacity that are beneficial in yoga.
 I would go so far to say that I would not have been nearly so prodigious on the bike were it not for my yoga.
-Recovery time increases, injuries are prevented or heal more quickly, and physically and mentally, I just feel better after a stretch sesh.
+Recovery time decreases, injuries are prevented or heal more quickly, and physically and mentally, I just feel better after a stretch sesh.

 Here’s a little illustration of how yoga helps me on the bike: One day, as I was riding solo on my favorite Southern Walnut Creek Trail, I decided to apply yogic breathing as an experiment.
 I wanted to see if focused attention to breathing would make a difference as I climbed the series of hills.
 As I began the first ascent, I started to inhale more deeply and exhale more slowly.
 Keeping up a regular rhythm while adjusting to the changing effort required by the increasing elevation, I continued making my way methodically up the hill.
 The increased oxygenation certainly made it easier, and the coordinated effort made me more in tune with my body and my bike.
 Reaching the top I felt a bit less exhausted and didn’t need to stop for a break.
 I don’t do this all the time, but it clearly helped.